stahlco/ch3fs/README.md

 #### Different Number of Nodes/Clients

-To adjust the cluster size, the amount of clients or tune even more fine garnular by adjusting the amount workers, both upload and download, within a node, you can just adjust the environment variables.
+To adjust the cluster size, the amount of clients or tune even more fine garnular by adjusting the amount workers, both upload and download, within a node, you can adjust the environment variables.
 Recommended values are set in the `.env.example` file.

 You can also adjust the requests per second, send by each client.
 We also added timed load spikes, so keep that in mind.